kamilmarwat/free-vpn/README.md

 - **VPC Module**: Manages networking configuration and security
 - **Server Module**: Handles the Lightsail instance and SSH key management

+## Terraform Details

+For a detailed explanation of the Terraform configuration, file structure, and created resources, please see the [Terraform Configuration Details](docs/terraform.md) document.

 ## Prerequisites

 - An [AWS Account](https://aws.amazon.com/account/): You'll need an AWS account to create the necessary resources.
 If you don't have one, you can create one for free.